Sports Premium

 The Governors agree that the money must be used so that: all children benefit regardless of sporting ability; that the most able children are given the opportunity to compete in advanced tournaments; that staff have access to training opportunities and continued professional development and that resourcing needs of sport and P.E. are best met.

-For the 2020 – 2021 year, we are looking ahead to ensuring our school has long lasting resources available to teachers to teach high quality, varied P.E. as well as providing resources to provide the children with outdoor opportunities for physical activity given the current climate with Covid-19.
-When time and government guidance allows for specialist teachers to come into school, staff CPD will be a key priority for Sports Premium expenditure to ensure long lasting expertise amongst our staff members.
+For the 2022-23 year, we have been looking ahead to ensuring our school has long lasting resources available to teachers to teach high quality, varied P.E. as well as providing resources to provide the children with outdoor opportunities for physical activity.
+Here at The Willows, we firmly believe that a healthy, active child is a happy child that is ready to learn.
+Staff CPD will be a key priority for Sports Premium expenditure to ensure long lasting expertise amongst our staff members, who are our most valuable resource.

-- Develop the engagement of children and variety of activities taught in P.E. through further resourcing.
+• Develop the engagement of children and variety of activities taught in P.E. and the wider curriculum.

-Below is a table of Sports Premium expenditure for 2020-21 outlining how we have addressed school P.E. and Sport needs:
+Below is a table of Sports Premium expenditure for 2022-23 outlining how we have addressed school P.E. and Sport needs over the last academic year: